-Article 26 Master Thesis Project Civil Engineering
+Article 26 Master Thesis Project

-- 1. Before embarking on the Master Thesis Project, the student must complete the form entitled "Application Start Master Thesis Project" which can be downloaded from internet or is obtainable from the Student Administration.
-On the basis of that form the Board of Examiners will then check, or otherwise ensure, that the student does indeed comply with the requirements laid down for the Master Thesis Project.
-If everything is in order the student can then report so to the coordinator linked to the chosen track and further compile his master's examination programme. - 2.
+- Before embarking on the Master Thesis Project, the student must complete the form entitled "Application Start MSc" which can be downloaded from internet.
+On the basis of that form the Student Administration will check on behalf of the Board of Examiners, or otherwise ensure, that the student does indeed comply with the requirements laid down for the Master Thesis Project.
+If everything is in order the student can report so to the coordinator linked to the chosen track and further compile his master's examination programme. - 2.
 The Master Thesis Project is viewed as an integral part of the degree programme.
 The assessment committee's chairman is responsible for the internal and external supervision.
 Both the internal and external supervision are viewed as part of the statutory educational facilities. - 3.
 The final assessment should be understood to be the meeting during which the assessment committee's chairman makes known the results of the student's work.
 The accompanying presentation constitutes part of the final assessment and takes place preferably on the same day as the final assessment.
 Generally speaking, the final assessment will occur within four weeks (the months of July and August excluded) of the final thesis report having been handed in.